People with excess belly fat are at risk for serious health problems.

 Eating out equals a loss of control over what you eat, how it’s’s prepared, and the size of the portions.

 Junk food is bad for your health and will add pounds of fat to your waistline.

 Dinner out once in a while is not a biggie, but why not challenge yourself to make your favorite meals at home?

-- Get in cardio exercise at least 2x/week
+- Get in cardiovascular exercise at least 2x/week

-- Do pop-up sessions of weight-lifting and targeted exercises to work on those core muscles
+- Do pop-up sessions of weight-lifting and targeted belly fat exercises to work on those core muscles

 - Incorporate meditation, yoga, or stretches before bed and in the morning